 My Story and How I Got Started

-My interest in website development and SEO started when I was 14 years old… My father, Stephan Spencer, the founder of Netconcepts (now acquired by Covario) and author of Google Power Search and The Art of SEO, is one of the world’s leading SEO experts.
-11 years ago he was telling me about his online businesses and how they worked, and it sparked an entrepreneurial fire in me–and NeopetsFanatic.com was born.
+My interest in website development and SEO started when I was 14 years old.
+My father, Stephan Spencer, the founder of Netconcepts (now acquired by Covario) and author of The Art of SEO, is one of the world’s leading SEO experts.
+13 years ago, I asked him about his online businesses and how they worked, and it sparked an entrepreneurial fire in me–and NeopetsFanatic.com was born.
 My first online business was a a website I created and monetized, a fan site dedicated to Neopets.com, an ultra-popular Nickelodeon-owned virtual pet site that I played on constantly as a kid.
 Neopets was one of the top sites for kids in the world at the time, and millions of players were looking for “game cheats”, tips and tricks online, so I knew exactly what content to create.
 I learned the ins and outs of SEO and I utilized everything I learned, built my online presence and my brand, I spoke at conferences around the US, I got press opportunities, and soon enough NeopetsFanatic.com became the most popular Neopets fan site on the Internet.

 I ranked #2 on page 1 in Google for the keyword “Neopets”, directly underneath Neopets.com, and I ranked #1 on page 1 for “Neopets Cheats”, the second-most popular Neopets-related keyphrase.

 I was generating tens of thousands of daily pageviews and thousands of dollars a month in passive income via Google Adsense revenue by age 16.
 I had a community of dedicated readers and fans, and some of my pages sported over 5,000 comments.